 - Providing solid, helpful and supportive feedback.
 New users may look to Curators for assistance in formatting quizzes and improving their experience in game play.
 Try to make your comments positive and instructive where possible.
 It’s ok to proactively make some simple “tweaking” suggestions to a contributor if you feel they are a necessary prerequisite to making a pick.
 Be sure to bookmark those games so you can follow up.

 - Mentoring.
 This is not a requirement of the position, but it IS an inevitable by-product of the manner in which you comment in games, or how you respond if you are contacted via site message or e-mail (which is optional; if you’ve posted it on your profile page).
 Many a “newbie” has become a talented and prolific contributor partly owing to assistance they received from curators early on.

 - Make suggestions.
 We are constantly striving to improve the experience of people taking quizzes and making quizzes at Sporcle.
 Your feedback on ways to improve that experience is very helpful.

 There are a number of ways to maintain contact with Sporcle HQ and with your fellow Curators.
 Among them are;

 - Sporcle Groups: As a curator, a great way to connect and share ideas with other curators, editors, and staff is through Sporcle Groups.
 All curators should join the Sporcle Curators group here.
 Curators should also monitor any key groups related to their curatorship.
 Once you acclimate yourself to Sporcle Groups, feel free to jump into conversations, make suggestions, and offer any ideas you might have.

-- Email: Marie and Mark can regularly be reached by email at firstname.lastname@example.org and email@example.com.
+- Email: Milan (gazzso) can regularly be reached by Sporcle message or email at email@example.com.